aravi3/PourOverJS/README.md

 ### Authentication

-Users can create an account and log into our site.
-They can save any code snippets and associated analyses to our database for later perusal.
+Users can create an account to log in to PourOverJS.
+They can save any code snippets and associated analyses to the database for later perusal.

 ### Call Stack Visualization

-When the user clicks "Compile", the code in the editor, taken as a String, is converted into an abstract syntax tree using Esprima, which is a popular JavaScript parser:
+When the user clicks "Compile" the code in the editor — taken as a String — is converted into an Abstract Syntax Tree using Esprima, a popular JavaScript parser:

 ```js
 let ast = esprima.parse(this.code, {loc: true})
 ```

-Then, the AST is traversed to using Estraverse to identify expression statements and push them into a stack for later.
+The AST is then traversed with Estraverse to identify expression statements and push them into a stack for later.
 These push statements are injected throughout the snippet:

 ```js